gfxfundamentals/webgl-fundamentals/README.md

       // markdown that appears for untranslated articles
       missing: "Sorry this article has not been translated yet.
-[Translations Welcome](https://github.com/greggman/webgl-fundamentals)! 😄\n\n[Here's the original English article for now]({{{origLink}}}).", }
+[Translations Welcome](https://github.com/greggman/webgl-fundamentals)! 😄\n\n[Here's the original English article for now]({{{origLink}}}).",

+      // the phrase "Table of Contents"
+      toc: "Table of Contents",
+    }

 #### `index.md`